openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 sub_id

 > REQUIRED.
-The top-level `sub_id` claim specifies the Stream Id for which the status has been updated.
+The top-level `sub_id` claim specifies the Stream ID for which the status has been updated.
 The value of the `sub_id` field MUST be of format `opaque`, and its `id` value MUST be the unique ID of the stream.
 >